What we know about the Gaza hostage and prisoner exchange

 HOSTAGE AND PRISONER HANDOVER

-On Sunday after 4pm (1400 GMT), Israel will hand over 95 Palestinian prisoners and will receive three hostages in exchange.
+On Sunday after 4pm local time, Israel will hand over 95 Palestinian prisoners and will receive three hostages in exchange.
 The prisoners to be released on the first day of the ceasefire do not include any prominent detainees, and many were recently detained and not tried or convicted.

 The identity of the three hostages to be handed over is not yet known.
 The military says it will publish the names once they have received the hostages.